freeman-lab/spark-janelia/README-LSF.md

 #### Additional setup for sparkbatch (tightly coupled) usage:

-SSH in to one of Janelia's cluster login nodes (see [Scientific Computing](http://wiki.int.janelia.org/wiki/display/ScientificComputing/Janelia+Compute+Cluster) for more information).
+SSH in to a login node.

 ```
-ssh login2.int.janelia.org
+ssh login2
 ```
 If you have never done so, set up keyless SSH
 ```